What's it all about?

 While Islington is primarily a built-up area, locals know that it has no shortage of lovely outdoor spaces.
 The largest is Highbury Fields, 30 acres of sports facilities, playgrounds and open space tucked behind the busy intersection of Highbury Corner.
 The Ecology Centre and nature reserve at Gillespie Park is great for kids who enjoy discovering its plant, butterfly and bird species, as well as adults who can seek advice on wildlife gardening and sustainable living.
 Keen ramblers looking to delve further into the countryside love the New River Walk.
 Neither new nor a river, it follows the path of a 17th century aqueduct and connects Islington with Hertfordshire.

 The new apartment blocks popping up all over Islington makes it an exciting time for buyers.
 Both the Wenlock Building and the Queensland Terrace development are impressive examples of these new additions.
+Added to this, the regeneration of Kings Cross and the recently launched Coal Drops Yard have brought an influx of young IT & e-commerce professionals into the area.
+Central St Martins has also attracted international students to the area.

 Tube: Angel Tube station is on the Bank branch of the Northern Line.
 Its Zone 1 location means it’s only five minutes to Bank and seven to London Bridge.
 Highbury & Islington station is in Zone 2 and a journey to Oxford Circus takes seven minutes on the Victoria Line, while the Overground connects to Clapham Junction, New Cross, Canada Water, Shoreditch and Stratford.